 Step 3.
 Buy RVN

 Navigate your way to the exchange page and search for “RVN”.
 Click on the relevant search result and enter the details of your transaction in the “Buy RVN” box.
-Make sure to review the amount of BTC you’re spending and the amount of RVN you’re buying before finalizing the transaction.
+Make sure to review the amount of fiat or cryptocurrency you’re spending and the amount of RVN you’re buying before finalizing the transaction.